datagrovecr/DGCR_Blog/blogPosts/october17th.md

       }
 })
 ```
-Finally I learn that the order of the file actually matter, my file (for now) look like this:
+Finally I learned that the order and structure of the files actually matters, my file (for now) looks like this:

 <img width="196" alt="image" src="https://user-images.githubusercontent.com/110420288/196102138-f5628c4c-84e2-4d63-9577-4c42536dd8cc.png">

-You can see that it’s important to maintain order, be friendly to the eye, facilitate the location and find the files. but in addition to this, it is important because if the root of our program is missing a file, our entire program will fail.
+You can see that it’s important to maintain order and readability, so that you can find your files.
+However, in addition to this, it is important because if the root of the program is missing a required file, the entire program will fail.

 ### Links with more info: